torchbox/wagtail-footnotes/README.md

        ...
    ]
    ```
-   Note: The URL NEEDS to be defined as above as it is currently hardcoded in the JS
+   Note: The URL has to be defined as above as it is currently hardcoded in the Javascript.
  - Update your page models to show the footnotes field:
    ```python
    class InformationPage(BasePage):